Downtown Rochester building evacuated after explosive device damages mailboxes

 ROCHESTER, N.Y.
-(WROC) — Rochester police officials say a Downtown building was evacuated Wednesday morning after an explosive device damaged some mailboxes in a hallway.
+(WROC) — Rochester police officials say a Downtown building was evacuated Wednesday morning after an explosive device damaged a group of mailboxes in a hallway.

 Authorities say officers, including the Rochester Police Department Bomb Squad, responded to 87 N. Clinton Avenue just after 7 a.m. for the report of criminal mischief to mailboxes in the building.